burnsie85/metis_bootcamp_repo/curriculum/project-01/project-01-introduction/project_01.md

-## Project 1: Exploratory Data Analysis (EDA)
+# Project 1: Exploratory Data Analysis (EDA)

-### Back Story
+## Back Story

 An email from a potential client:

-> Vinny & Julia -
+> Vinny & Joan -
 >
 > It was great to meet with you and chat at the event where we recently met and had a nice chat.
 We’d love to take some next steps to see if working together is something that would make sense for both parties.
 >
 > As we mentioned, we are interested in harnessing the power of data and analytics to optimize the effectiveness of our street team work, which is a significant portion of our fundraising efforts.
 >
-> WomenTechWomenYes (WTWY) has an annual gala at the beginning of the summer each year.
+> WomenTechWomenYes (WTWY) has an annual gala in New York City at the beginning of the fall each year.
 As we are new and inclusive organization, we try to do double duty with the gala both to fill our event space with individuals passionate about increasing the participation of women in technology, and to concurrently build awareness and reach.
 >
 > To this end we place street teams at entrances to subway stations.
 The street teams collect email addresses and those who sign up are sent free tickets to our gala.
 >